A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Applications of the Canonical Representation to Gaussian Log-Likelihood

 \section{Applications of the Canonical Representation to Gaussian Log-Likelihood}

 In this section, we focus on covariance and correlation matrices for normally distributed random variables.
-We derive simplified expressions for the corresponding log-likelihood functions, that greatly reduce the computational burden when $n$ is large relative to $K$.
-We derive the maximum likelihood estimators, and provide a simple expression for the first derivatives of the log-likelihood function with respect to the unknown parameters (the scores).
+We derive simplified expressions for the corresponding log-likelihood functions, which greatly reduce the computational burden when $n$ is large relative to $K$.
+We derive the maximum likelihood estimator and provide a simple expression for the first derivatives of the log-likelihood function with respect to the unknown parameters (the scores).